 An annuity is a contract between an investor and an insurance company.
 The investor buys an annuity with a lump sum of money and the insurance company promises regular disbursements for a specific period of time in return.
 These payments begin when the investor, also called the annuitant, chooses to annuitize their investment.
 The annuitant chooses the amount paid and how frequently they receive the payments.
 They also decide if they want a lump sum payout or regular disbursements.
 However, it all depends on the type of annuity.

 Annuities may also earn interest, but the amount depends on the type of annuity and market conditions.
 These financial instruments also enjoy tax-free growth, which can be another attractive aspect for investors.
-Keep in mind though that you will pay income tax on annuity disbursements.
-There’s also a a 10% tax penalty on the interest earned if you withdraw money before age 59 1/2.
+Keep in mind though that you will pay income tax on all or part of the annuity disbursements.
+There’s also typically a 10% tax penalty on the interest earned if you withdraw money before age 59 1/2.

-A great way to supplement your income, some even view annuities as a guarantee against running out of money during retirement.
+Many see these contracts as a great way to supplement retirement income, some even view annuities as a guarantee against running out of money during retirement.
 That, of course, depends on the type of annuity you invest in and the duration of your annuitization payments.

-As the name suggests, a fixed annuity earns an investor a guaranteed interest rate for a set number of years.
+As the name suggests, a fixed annuity provides an investor with a guaranteed interest rate for a set number of years.
 Fixed annuities are one of the most common forms of annuities and are fairly straightforward.

 Basically, the purchaser invests a sum of money with an insurance company.
 The company then agrees to pay a set amount of interest for a predetermined amount of time, plus principal protection, as a return on the investment.